Accessibility, Latex and Me

 ‘accessibility’ package

-This package does create tagged PDFs for relatively simple LaTeX documents resulting in a good Ally score.
+The ‘accessibility package‘ does create tagged PDFs for relatively simple LaTeX documents resulting in a good Ally score.
 In my experiments the ‘read out loud’ function did not work in Adobe Acrobat Reader.
-I also found that more complex LaTeX documents (those importing many packages) did not compile once the accessibility package was added.
+I also found that more complex LaTeX documents (those importing many packages) did not compile once the accessibility package was added

 Pandoc/EPUB